- Why Join Us

 The early years of a child’s life shape his or her entire future.
 As a professional working in early childhood education, your specialized skills play a critical role in supporting children’s social and emotional development.
 If you’re passionate about teaching young children (birth through age eight), this certificate program is ideal for enriching your own education.
 Our Early Childhood Education (ECE): Curriculum & Leadership certificate is designed for those who want to teach through active, hands-on engagement.
 Coursework will explore the latest research and current trends in ECE while deepening your knowledge about collaboration with/advocacy for families and leadership in early childhood settings.
 In less than eight months, you can advance your skills with the latest tools and strategies for enhancing the mindset, growth, and abilities of your young students.

+Thinking about earning a Master of Education?
+Completion of the ECE certificate program will give you a considerable head start on earning an MEd in Curriculum & Instruction: Early Childhood Education, with a transfer of 12 credits taking you nearly half the way there!
 Please note that completing this online early childhood education certificate program does not lead to state certification or licensure.
 In some cases, coursework may apply toward the renewal of a teacher’s license.

 This course provides an overview of the field of early childhood education by exploring its past, present, and future.
 Significant issues focusing on advocacy for children and families will be addressed in terms of the interpretation of research, philosophical approaches, and application of theory.
 Candidates will become familiar with advocacy for children and families at the local, state, and national levels.